trohit/ik/systemdesign/sharding/README.md

 # What is sharding ?
+- is a fancy name for methods to partition data across systems
 - store data across multiple systems instead of just one
 - reduces workload on any one single system
 - ideal for distributed data stores